choefele/CCHMapClusterController/README.md

 ## Positioning cluster annotations

-For aesthetic reasons, you don't want to line up cluster annotations evenly as this would make the underlying grid obvious.
-This library comes with two implementations to choose the position of cluster annotations:
+For aesthetic reasons, cluster annotations are not lined up evenly as this would make the underlying grid obvious.
+This library comes with two implementations to configure the position of cluster annotations:

-- `CCHNearCenterMapClusterer` (default): uses the position of the annotation in a cluster that's closest to the center
+- `CCHCenterOfMassMapClusterer` (default): computes the average of the coordinates of all annotations in a cluster
-- `CCHCenterOfMassMapClusterer`: computes the average of the coordinates of all annotations in a cluster
+- `CCHNearCenterMapClusterer`: uses the position of the annotation in a cluster that's closest to the center

 Instances of these classes can be assigned to `CCHMapClusterController`'s property `clusterer`.
 By implementing the protocol `CCHMapClusterer`, you can provide your own strategy for positioning cluster annotations.